History of computing in the Soviet Union: Appraisal

 Soviet computer software and hardware designs were often on par with Western ones, but the country's persistent inability to improve manufacturing quality meant that it could not make practical use of theoretical advances.
 Quality control, in particular, was a major weakness of the Soviet computing industry.

 The decision to abandon original development in the early 1970s, rather than closing the gap with Western technology, is seen as another factor causing the Soviet computer industry to fall further behind.
 According to Vlad Strukov, this decision destroyed the country's indigenous computer industry.
 The software industry followed a similar path, with Soviet programmers moving their focus to duplicating Western operating systems (including DOS/360 and CP/M).
 According to Boris Babayan, the decision was costly in terms of time and resources; Soviet scientists had to study obsolete Western software and then rewrite it, often in its entirety, to make it work with Soviet equipment.

 Valery Shilov considered this view subjective and nostalgic.
 Dismissing the notion of a "golden age" of Soviet computing hardware, he argued that except for a few world-class achievements, Soviet computers had always been far behind their Western equivalents (even before large-scale cloning).
 Computer manufacturers in countries such as Japan also based their early computers on Western designs, but had unrestricted access to foreign technology and manufacturing equipment.
-They also focused their production on the consumer market (rather than military applications), allowing them to achieve better economies of scale.
+They focused their production on the consumer market rather than military applications, allowing them to achieve better economies of scale.
 Unlike Soviet manufacturers, they gained experience in marketing their products to consumers.